Ryuk17/noise-xorcist/datasets/README.md

 Generating training data for speech enhancement.

 ## How to run
-1. Edit noisyspeech_synthesizer.cfg to include the paths to clean speech and noise directories.
+1. Edit noisyspeech_synthesizer.cfg to include the paths to clean speech, noise directories and augmentation parameters.
 Also, specify the paths to the destination directories and store logs.
 2. Just run `python noisyspeech_synthesizer_multiprocessing.py`

 ## Augmentations
-The following augmentations are proposed in scse:
+The following augmentations are proposed in noise-xorcist:
 + **SpecAugment** was proposed in [RNNoise](https://github.com/xiph/rnnoisehttps://github.com/xiph/rnnoise), which is achieved by filtering the noise and speech signal independently for each training example using a second order filter
 ![SpecAugment](https://github.com/Ryuk17/scse/blob/main/assets/spec_augment.png)